brownplt/scope-graph/scope-inference/README.md

 ## Extra Features

+The implementation now has experimental support for ellipses in desugaring rules.
+To use them, put `...` as the last child of a node in a desugaring rule.
+Examples can be found in "src/examples/pyret_ellipses.scope" and "src/examples/r5rs_ellipses.scope".

-The implementation has one feature mentioned but not discussed in the paper: when declaring a sugar, you can require that some of its variables have distinct names.
+The implementation has one more feature mentioned but not discussed in the paper: when declaring a sugar, you can require that some of its variables have distinct names.
 Usually this isn't necessary, because it can be inferred, but it's needed for `letrec`.
 The syntax for this is, e.g.,